Self-Organizing Dual-Buffer Adaptive Clustering Experience Replay (SODACER) for Safe Reinforcement Learning in Optimal Control: Safe Optimal Control Problem

 Consider a nonlinear dynamical system characterized in \eqref{eq:sys1}, the objective is to determine a control policy \( u(t) \) that minimizes a performance criterion , given in equation \eqref{eq:controlcost}.

 In addition to optimizing the cost functional, the control \( u(t) \) must satisfy state constraints that ensure the system operates within safe boundaries.
-To ensure the system adheres to the state constraints in a dynamically responsive manner, we employ the concept of Safe Optimal Control through Control Barrier Functions (CBFs).
+To ensure the system adheres to the state constraints in a dynamically responsive manner, we employ the concept of safe optimal control through CBFs.
 A Control Barrier Function \( h(x) \) provides a measure of ``safety'' by enforcing constraints on the state trajectory \( x(t) \) under the influence of the control input \( u(t) \).
+The inequality \( h(x(t)) \geq 0 \) ensures that the state remains within a safe, admissible set throughout the control horizon.
 These constraints are represented as: